Mbed-TLS/mbedtls/docs/architecture/psa-migration/transition-guards.md

 macro `MBEDTLS_MD_CAN_xxx`.
 These macros are defined (for available hashes) as soon as `MBEDTLS_MD_LIGHT` is enabled.
 This subset of `MD` is automatically enabled as soon as something from the legacy domain, or from the `USE_PSA` domain, needs a hash.
-(Note that this include `ENTROPY_C`, so in practice `MD_LIGHT` is enabled in most builds.)
+(Note that this includes `ENTROPY_C`, so in practice `MD_LIGHT` is enabled in most builds.)

 Note that there is a rule, enforced by `config_adjust_psa_superset_legacy.h`,